Mountain beaver: Description

-Mountain beavers are gray or brown, but their fur can range from slightly more reddish to more blackish depending on subspecies, with a light patch under each ear.
+Mountain beavers are usually dark gray or brown, but their fur can range from slightly more reddish (rufa) to more blackish depending on subspecies, with a light patch under each ear.
 The animals have distinctively short tails.
 Adults weigh about 500–900 g, with a few specimens topping 1000 g.
 Total length is about 30–50 cm, with a tail length of 1–4 cm.
-Their superficial similarity with true beavers reflects only their relatively large size (for rodents), strong odor, preference for living in extremely watery / moist habitats, and propensity to consume tree seedlings as food.
-Mountain beavers do not fell adult trees (though such trees may be killed by "girdling"), build dams, live in lodges, or communicate by tail slappings.
-They are predominantly nocturnal in above ground activities.
+Their superficial similarity with true beavers reflects only their relatively large size (for rodents), strong odor, preference for living in extremely watery / moist habitats, and propensity to gnaw bark and cut branches.
+Mountain beavers do not fell trees, build dams, live in lodges, or communicate by slapping their tails (their tail is minute).
+They are predominantly nocturnal and crepuscular in above ground activities.
 They are known to climb trees a few meters to acquire food in the form of branches and leaves, but otherwise their diet consists mostly of ferns, especially species that are toxic to other animals.

 The skull is protrogomorphous; it has no specialized attachments for the masseter muscles as seen in other rodents.
 It is flattened and lacks a postorbital process.
 The baculum is thin and distinctly forked.
 The penis is about 4.5 cm in length.
 The male does not have a true scrotum, but the testes move into a position called semiscrotal during the breeding season.